 Kanata’s wet nose nudged her cheek.
 Touko reached for the dog and tried to sit up.
 “Kanata…” It hurt to speak.
 She was unbearably thirsty.
 On her second try, Touko managed to sit up and look around.

 She lay on a simple bed that used sackcloth for sheets.
-The sackcloth was coarse, so her bare skin of her arms and legs was patterned with it where she’d lain on it during the night.
+The sackcloth was coarse, so the bare skin of her arms and legs was patterned with it where she’d lain on it during the night.
 She clutched her cloth-wrapped bundle of belongings to her chest as the cart around her bucked and swayed like a living thing.

 That was right: she was in one of the black carts.
 She remembered that.